- a degree in pharmacy from a UK university or an equivalent qualification

-Registered with the General Pharmaceutical Council (GPhC).
+- applicants must be registered with the General Pharmaceutical Council (GPhC)

 Months of entry

-The Independent Prescribing (IP) qualification is included within the course as an optional 30-credit module; practitioners who have already completed the IP qualification will receive 30 credits for prior learning and the requirements for each award will be reduced by 30 credits.
+The Independent Prescribing (IP) qualification is included within the course as an optional 30 credit module.
+Practitioners who have already completed the IP qualification will receive 30 credits for prior learning and the requirements for each award will be reduced by 30 credits.

 This course consists of a series of optional classes.